 Phase I clinical trials:

-- Try to find out the dose of a medicine (or other treatment) that is safe.
-Learn any side effects that the medicine may cause.
+- Try to find out the dose of a medicine (or other treatment) that is safe and to learn any side effects that the medicine may cause.

-- Typically involve a small number of patients, often with advanced disease that standard treatments have not worked for.
+- Often involves a small number of patients, mostly with advanced disease that standard treatments have not worked for.

-- Most often involve a new or novel type of treatment.
+- Most are testing a new or novel type of treatment.

-- These studies often use a dose escalation format.
-In dose escalation, the first group of patients gets a certain dose, and if it appears safe and well tolerated, the second group of patients gets a higher dose.
-The dose is raised for each group of patients until the maximum tolerated dose [The highest amount of the medicine a person can take before it does harm.].
+- These studies often use a dose-escalation format.
+In dose escalation, the first group of patients gets a certain dose, and if it seems safe and well-tolerated, the second group of patients gets a higher dose.
+The dose is raised for each group of patients until the maximum tolerated dose (the highest amount of medicine a person can take before it does harm).

 Phase II clinical trials:

-- Involves a larger number of patients and looks to evaluate whether a treatment is effective (controls or kills cancer cells) and continues to look at the safety and tolerability of the treatment.
+- It involves a larger number of patients and looks to test whether a treatment is effective (controls or kills cancer cells) and it keeps looking at the safety of the treatment.

-- Single agent (1 medication) or combination regimens (multiple medicines or treatments given together) may be tested in phase II trials.
-The goal of these studies is to make sure that the treatment is feasible, safe, and promising enough before expanding to the next phase (and so a larger group of patients).
+- Single-agent (1 medication) or combination regimens (multiple medicines or treatments given together) may be tested in phase II trials.
+The goal of these studies is to make sure that the treatment is possible, safe, and promising enough before moving on to the next phase (and a larger group of patients).

 Phase III clinical trials:

-- Designed to compare a study treatment to an accepted standard of care and measure things such as survival and symptom control.
+- Designed to compare a study treatment to an already-used standard of care.
+It measures things like survival and symptom control.

-- These studies are most often randomized, controlled studies, performed in multi-institutional settings, such as university and community medical centers, and involving hundreds to thousands of patients.
+- These studies are most often randomized, controlled studies (see below), done in multi-institutional settings (university and community medical centers) and involve hundreds to thousands of patients.

 Phase IV clinical trials:

 Every trial is "governed" by a protocol (the trial plan).
 The protocol is written before the trial starts and is reviewed and approved by the IRB.
-It describes what the goals of the trial are, which patients and how many will be included, what treatments they will get, how they will be watched, when to stop treating a participant, and so on.
-This document is very detailed as is the guidebook that the study team will follow.
-The protocol includes the rules (criteria) a person must meet to be eligible to take part in the study.
-If the patient does not meet these strict rules, they will not be able to join.
+It states what the goals of the trial are, which patients and how many will be included, what treatments they will get, how they will be watched, when to stop treating a patient, and so on.
+This document and the guidebook that the study team follows are very detailed.
+The protocol includes the rules (criteria) you must meet to be eligible to take part in the study.
+If you do not meet these strict rules, you will not be able to join.

-Phase II and III trials are often performed using a technique called randomization.
-If the patient chooses to take part in a randomized trial, a computer chooses the treatment they will get at random.
-The study team, provider and patient have no control over this decision and, in many trials, do not know which treatment the patient will be getting (this is called blinding).
-This is done to fairly compare treatments, preventing the results from being affected by "bias".
-Bias occurs when human choices sway a result.
-Perhaps choosing a certain group of patients for one treatment choice over another based on the belief that this choice is best for that group.
+Phase II and III trials are often done using a technique called randomization.
+If you choose to take part in a randomized trial, a computer chooses the treatment you will get at random.
+The study team, provider, and patient have no control over this decision.
+In many trials, no one knows which treatment the patient will be getting (this is called blinding).
+This is done to fairly compare treatments, preventing the results from being affected by "bias.”
+Bias is when human choices sway or affect a result.

 Once the Trial Starts

-Once in a clinical trial, the study team will guide you as to any testing that needs to be done or anything you should tell them about - such as side effects, health issues or other concerns.
-You should know the name of the trial and keep a copy of your consent form handy in case you need to call your oncology office after-hours or go to an ER.
-If you have concerns while on the trial, talk to your study team.
-If, for any reason, you do not want to take part in in the trial any longer, it is your right to withdrawal from the study.
+Once in a clinical trial, your study team will help guide you through any testing that needs to be done or anything you should tell them about, such as side effects, health issues, or other concerns and questions.
+You should know the name of the trial and keep a copy of your consent form nearby in case you need to call your provider’s office after-hours or go to an ER.
+If you have questions while on the trial, talk to your study team right away.
+If for any reason you do not want to take part in the trial any longer, it is your right to withdrawal from the study at any time.

-Clinical research studies are very important in expanding treatment choices in all cancers.
-The treatments that we use today are due to patients taking part in clinical research trials in the past.
-We are always trying to find better treatments to cure cancer.
-There are also studies to find less toxic treatments, which can cut down on the side effects of treatment.
+Clinical research studies are important in improving treatment for all cancers.
+The treatments that we use today are a result of patients taking part in trials in the past.
+We are always trying to find better treatments to treat or cure cancer.
+There are also studies to find less toxic treatments, which can cut down on side effects.
 Clinical research trials are very rewarding for both the patient and the provider.
 The patient may benefit from new treatment options and, at the same time, help future cancer patients in their fight against this disease.